Genuine KPIs are a needle in a haystack

 The 7 hallmarks of key performance indicators

-- Domino effect: A bad KPI score causes a domino effect of problems.
+A bad KPI score causes a domino effect of problems.
 Things like re-planning, rework, waste, complaints, fines, reputation damage, extra costs, etc. Look at the parts of your organization where the biggest problems can happen, then examine the root cause of the problems.
 If there’s no data (or not enough data) for the biggest possible problem, look at the next biggest problem, and so on.

 For example, when it comes to airlines, planes arriving late causes lots of problems.
 The airline might be fined, the baggage handlers’ schedules are disrupted, customers are dissatisfied, and employees are dissatisfied.
 So, for airlines, planes arriving on time is a genuine Key Performance Indicator.

-- Impact on customers and employees: a KPI directly impacts employee or customer satisfaction, or both, in addition to directly impacting profitability.
+A KPI directly impacts employee or customer satisfaction, or both, in addition to directly impacting profitability.
 If it affects both, you have a very important KPI on your hands.
 The airline example mentioned above, for example.

-- Key success factors: KPIs reveal the key success factors in your organization and make them measurable, so that the strategy and the business model are clear to every employee.
+KPIs reveal the key success factors in your organization and make them measurable, so that the strategy and the business model are clear to every employee.
 This is relevant and important because at 78% of organizations, the majority of employees don’t know what their contribution to the strategy is.

 Learn more about Key Performance Indicators